YaskawaEurope/mlx-examples/source/examples/functions/McePosTableCheckConditions/index.md

 type: lib
 layout: function
 description: |
-  Check start conditions of a PosTable entry.
+  Check if the next valid entry of PosTable has start conditions.
 tags:
   - PosTable
 categories: examples